HMS-Core/hms-wallet-severdemo/README.md

 If you run into a bug in our samples, please submit an [issue](https://github.com/HMS-Core/hms-scan-demo/issues) to the Repository.
 Even better you can submit a [Pull Request](https://github.com/HMS-Core/hms-scan-demo/pulls) with a fix.

 ## License
-HUAWEI-Wallet-Server Demo is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+HUAWEI Wallet Kit Server Demo is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).